CongNguyenGitHub/Traffic-Fine-Chatbot/README.md

 - **Web-based AI Chatbot**: Developed using **Flask** for the backend and **HTML/CSS/JavaScript** for the frontend.
 - **AI/ML Integration**: Utilizes **Google Gemini API** for natural language processing and **Sentence-BERT** for question similarity detection.
 - **Database Management**: Stores legal data in a structured JSON format.
-- **Full Stack Development**: Implemented with Python (Flask), JavaScript (React/Node.js in future updates), and SQL for data management.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript (React in future updates)